 Enjoy the latest from our blog, member happenings, and industry news below.

-Our guest columnist this month is Bob Saenz (screenwriter, author, and filmmaker), discussing living with rejection.
-Beverly Nault (PSA member and writer) will review the book Screenwriting Unchained by Emmanuel Oberg(first of a two-part series).
+Our guest columnist this month, Bill True (screenwriter and Faulty-in-Residence for Dramatic Writing and Department Chair at the esteemed Scottsdale School of Film+Theatre), will be discussing the truth behind needing an agent as a new writer.
+Beverly Nault (PSA member and screenwriter) will review the book The Total Filmmaker by Jerry Lewis.
 Looking for good books on screenwriting?
 Beverly will give you the real deal on what books make the grade what ones don’t.

 Want to know what’s happening in Hollywood?
 The deals, the dealmakers, and dealbreakers?
 Look no further than Smashcut.
 We do the work, so you don’t have to.
 From membership happenings to box-office numbers, Smashcut has what you need.
 So, sit back, pull up your smartphone or tablet and be prepared to spend all day enjoying the wealth of information we have obtained.
 If you are so inclined, please drop us a line – have any news to share, would like to contribute to the newsletter?
 We’d love to hear from you.